Teen Eating Disorder Treatment

 To stop the eating disorder cycle, parents and teens need help from an experienced, reputable teen rehab facility.
 One answer is to locate teen eating disorder treatment centers with experience in working with the specific adolescent mental health category of eating disorders.

 These same myriad studies have concluded that anorexia is more common in girls.
 This is because girls are more likely to suffer from low self-esteem in their developmental years.
 Furthermore, girls deal with issues related to body dysmorphia, social pressures to conform, and various other risk factors.
-Lastly, the influence of impossible beauty standards forced upon young girls by the media make them especially vulnerable to anorexia.
+Lastly, the influence of impossible beauty standards forced upon young girls by the media makes them especially vulnerable to anorexia.

-Polaris Teen Center offers individualized care because our residential capacity is limited.
-This decision provides you or your loved one with the best quality care possible.
-Our Residential Program has the ability to provide therapy and treatment for a range of mental health issues and disorders.
 Even though our facility is prepared to address a variety of disorders, we have the same goal for each of our individual patients.
 We strive to represent a source of strength and support for both the patient and the patient’s family and loved ones.
-It is our mission to help the client heal and grow through essential social interaction and family dynamics, while addressing the root cause of their disorder.
+Treating eating disorders requires a comprehensive approach involving both medical and mental health professionals.
+It is our mission to help the client heal and grow through essential social interaction and family dynamics while addressing the root cause of their disorder.
 As a highly focused adolescent program, our team develops an invaluable awareness of the unique qualities of each person and adjusts to individual needs.